7th Field Artillery Regiment: World War II

 7th Field Artillery Regiment participated in the amphibious assault landing in Algeria as part of Operation Torch.
-After fighting across North Africa, the regiment participated in 1st Infantry Division's assault of Omaha Beach.
+After fighting across North Africa, the regiment participated Operation Husky landing in Gela.
+The regiment then went to England to train and join the 1st Infantry Division's assault of Omaha Beach at Collevillle—surMer supporting the 16th Infantry.
+The regiment fought across Europe to the Hurtgen Forest in Germany, participating in the Battle of the Bulge.

 Vietnam War

 On 20 January 1964 the unit was redesignated the 1st Battalion, 7th Artillery and assigned to the 1st Infantry Division.
 The distinctive unit insignia (DUI) of the unit was changed to an "artillery red" square shield with a silver band dividing it (as seen by the wearer) from the top right corner to the bottom left corner.
 In the upper division of the shield appears three silver crescent moons, while the lower division holds seven silver crosslets alluding to the numerical designation of the battalion.
 The primary charge of the shield however is the three large "artillery red" arrow heads or pheons that rest upon the silver band.
 It is from these three pheons that the nickname for the battalion "the Pheons" is derived.
 The unit's motto was shortened to "Nunquam Fractum" (Never Broken) written in silver on an "artillery red" scroll beneath the shield.

 The unit would carry this designation throughout its tour of Vietnam from 25 June 1965, to 19 March 1970.
 On 23 June 1965, Private First Class Gerold Worster arrived by plane in Saigon, in the Republic of Vietnam.
 Not only was Gerold the first soldier from the 1st Infantry Division, known as the "Big Red One", he was also the first member of the 7th Artillery to set foot on Vietnamese soil.
 Even as he climbed from the plane, his comrades were loading aboard the USNS General W. H. Gordon for the trip to Vietnam.
 On 12 July, Charlie Battery of the 1st Battalion, 7th Artillery made landfall at Cam Ranh Bay, part of a taskforce with the 1st Battalion, 18th Infantry, 1st Infantry Division.
-This force was the first tactical US Army unit to be deployed in the Republic of Vietnam directly from the continental United States.